 - tetracycline antibiotics

-Your doctor or pharmacist has more information on medicines to avoid while taking QPRIL.
+Your doctor and pharmacist may have more information on medicines to be careful with or avoid while taking QPRIL.

 How to take QPRIL